tkh44/react-pattern-match/README.md

 Is this really pattern matching?
 No, but it is fun to pretend.

-**These examples are returning arrays which is only available in ReactDOMFiber.
-If you are not using ReactDOMFiber you need to wrap the return with a Component or Element.**

 ### Basic
 ```javascript
 const App = (props) => {